 Who can claim a discretionary ARG grant?

 You may be able to claim an ARG business support grant from us if your business is based in the Chesterfield Borough Council area, and it is in (or supplies goods and services to) the hospitality, non-essential retail, personal care, or leisure and sport sectors.
-The business must also meet ALL of the following criteria:
+The business must also meet the following criteria: